lukemelas/PyTorch-Pretrained-ViT/README.md

 Or find a Google Colab example [here](https://colab.research.google.com/drive/1muZ4QFgVfwALgqmrfOkp7trAvqDemckO?usp=sharing).

 ### Overview
-This repository contains an op-for-op PyTorch reimplementation of the [Visual Transformer](https://openreview.net/forum?id=YicbFdNTTy) architecture from [Google](https://github.com/google-research/vision_transformer), along with pre-trained models and examples.
+This repository contains an op-for-op PyTorch reimplementation of the [Vision Transformer](https://openreview.net/forum?id=YicbFdNTTy) architecture from [Google](https://github.com/google-research/vision_transformer), along with pre-trained models and examples.

 The goal of this implementation is to be simple, highly extensible, and easy to integrate into your own projects.